WHOequity/HEAT-1.0/README.md

 in publications (including reports, briefings, and journal articles) must include the following citation of the source:

-&nbsp;&nbsp;&nbsp;&nbsp;Health Equity Assessment Toolkit (HEAT): Software for exploring and comparing &nbsp;&nbsp;&nbsp;&nbsp;health inequalities in countries.
+  Health Equity Assessment Toolkit (HEAT): Software for exploring and comparing health inequalities in countries.
 Built-in database edition.
 Version 1.0.
-&nbsp;&nbsp;&nbsp;&nbsp;Geneva, World Health Organization, 2016.
+  Geneva, World Health Organization, 2016.

 Other than as provided above, you shall not (i) in connection with your use of the Closed Toolkit, state or imply that WHO endorses or is affiliated with you